madetech/handbook/guides/process/support/epics.md

 If you find you need to down tools on the current epic without completing it, you should instigate a conversation with the wider team before doing so.

-- [ ] You're not starting a new epic before closing out the current
+- [ ] You're not starting a new epic before closing out the current epic